 While you’re in the mood for adventure, visit Terrapin Adventures at Historic Savage Mill which offers ziplines, a climbing tower and giant swing, kayak tours, mountain biking, tubing, team building and more.

-Once dinner is complete, come back to the Welcome Center in the Mill (open Friday-Sunday) and discover the Mill’s exciting past as well as its intriguing paranormal present on a Ghost Walk (on select dates Friday and Saturday evenings).
+Once dinner is complete, come back to the Welcome Center in the Mill (open whenever the Mill is open) and discover the Mill’s exciting past as well as its intriguing paranormal present on a Ghost Walk (on select dates Friday and Saturday evenings).
 This tour meanders both in and outdoors ending at Ram’s Head Tavern located offering traditional tavern food, outdoor dining, Fordham craft beers, live music, Sunday brunch, and a great Happy Hour.

 Be sure to download the official Historic Savage Walking Tour - a self-guided tour full of local history.